-Since a spa getaway seems to be on most everyone’s list these days, on your next visit to Japan, work in a visit to a ryokan.
+Since a spa getaway seems to be on most everyone’s list these days, on your next trip to Japan, work in a visit to a ryokan.
 These hot springs inns can range from old fashioned, past-their-prime places, to massive properties where guests are entertained around-the-clock with buffet dinners and breakfasts, huge bathing areas, and karaoke rooms.
 But the small inns with no more than thirty rooms, up-to-date baths with glass walls overlooking forests, and first-rate food are what we suggest.

 Historically, many of the best ryokans did not welcome foreigners, figuring that outsiders wouldn’t appreciate or understand the philosophy behind the experience, which creates a Zen-like atmosphere in which you bathe in natural hot springs many times over the course of your stay, nap on futons placed on tatami mats, eat small amounts of local vegetables and fish or shellfish, and take quiet walks in nature.
 There isn’t much to do at most ryokans except relax.

 These days, though, everyone is welcome in most ryokans, where a typical stay is no more than three nights (and usually just one or two).
 Here are some of our favorites:

 Sanyo-so, located in Shizuoka prefecture not far from Mishima Station, is a classic and famous property, with wide hallways and a huge entryway that conjures up images of horse-drawn carriages.
 Baths and rooms are new and large, but the property’s claim to fame is its sprawling, perfectly landscaped interior gardens designed in 1929 by Jibe Ogawa.
 The silence of a stroll here is memorable.